Menolak Talak (TV series): Plot

 Natasha Aryapura (Marsha Timothy), a beautiful and ambitious lawyer, is nicknamed the Queen of Divorce Jakarta because she always wins divorce cases.

 Natasha has just finished her master's degree abroad.
-He returned to Indonesia and received news that there was a mediator called the Cool-looking Rujuk Pawang, who had succeeded in thwarting divorce cases and harming Natasha as a legal consultant because many of his clients did not get divorced.
+She returned to Indonesia and received news that there was a mediator called the Cool-looking Rujuk Pawang, who had succeeded in thwarting divorce cases and harming Natasha as a legal consultant because many of his clients did not get divorced.

 Natasha meets the mediator, who turns out to be Alif Alqodry (Vino G. Bastian), a very pious young man who chooses to be a mediator due to childhood trauma due to the separation of his father, Malih (Malih) and his mother, whom he is still looking for.
 Alif is assisted by his secretary, Nur (Kiky Saputri) who is coquettish and yearns for Alif.

 Natasha and Alif often meet in various divorce cases and become rivals.
 Until one day, Natasha is faced with a problem when her father, Yan Aryapura (Roy Marten) and mother, Marlina Aryapura (Minati Atmanegara) decide to divorce.
 Natasha was forced to lower her prestige and contacted Alif to ask for help to keep her parents together.

 Without them knowing it, they fell in love with each other.
 However, among them is Inayah (Andi Annisa), Alif's little friend who secretly loves Alif.

 Can Natasha's parents divorce bring Natasha closer to Alif?
 And who can win Alif's heart?